Chipola College Student Affairs

 What happens next?

-- Once you submit the complaint using the online form, you will receive a confirmation email verifying that your complaint was received.
+- Once you submit the complaint, you will receive a confirmation email verifying that your complaint was received.

-- Within three business days of the submission of your complaint, Chipola College will provide you with the findings of your complaint in writing.
+- Within ten business days of the submission of your complaint, Chipola College will provide you with the findings of your complaint in writing.

-- If more than three days is needed to research and respond to your complaint is required, the department supervisor or designee handling your complaint will notify you.
+- If more than ten days is needed to research and respond to your complaint is required, the department supervisor or designee handling your complaint will notify you.

 - Once the response to your complaint is received in writing, the complaint submitted will be considered addressed and closed.